karttur/professional/talks/index.md

 ---

 All presentations are available as pdf files (talks) or jgp images (posters).
-Click on the title to get to the page where you can read or download the source file.
+A few talks are also available as movies.
+Click on the title to get to the page where you can read, view or download the source file.

 <h1 class='foot-description'></h1>
 <h1 class='foot-description'>Talks</h1>